Christmas Lights All Year Round

 If so, what a waste!

-Why limit your lights to brightening your life just a couple months each year?
+Why limit your lights to brightening your life just a couple of months each year?
 Because in truth, your lights could be giving you joy all year long.
 Just apply some out-of-the-box thinking and you'll come up with lots of alternative non-holiday uses for your Christmas lights.

 Create a More Captivating Kitchen